 Online applications must be submitted by December 13, 2013, at scholarships.uncf.org/ToProgram/UMSIGraduate

-Recommendation letters from three individuals is required for a complete application and must be cut and pasted into your application by the recommenders.
-One of these recommenders must by your graduate advisor.
-Recommendation letters must be submitted before December 3, 2012.
-In order to give recommenders the maximum amount of time to submit recommendation letters, you should enter all information for your recommenders as early as possible.
+In order to give recommenders the maximum amount of time to submit their recommendations, you should enter all information for your recommenders as early as possible.
 To invite references, please save current application and return to your landing page.
 Under the landing page, scroll to the very bottom of your page to, "Your Scholarship Applications."
 Click on the Programs's details link.
 The details page will display the UNCF/Merck Postdoctoral Application Status--scroll to the bottom of the page and click on, "Invite References".
-This generates an email to each recommender notifying them of your application and request for a letter of recommendation.
-They should log on to the website and register as a recommender using the information contained in the email, and cut and paste a letter of recommendation for you into your application.
+This generates an email to each recommender notifying them of your application and request for their recommendation.
+They should log on to the website and register as a reference using the invitation code and information contained in the email, then cut and paste a letter of recommendation for you into the text box.

-The following item must be cut and pasted from your computer
+The following item must be cut and pasted or uploaded from your computer

-- Proof of U.S. citizenship or permanent residency (copy of birth certificate, U.S. passport, Resident Alien Card)
+-Proof of U.S. citizenship or permanent residency (copy of birth certificate, U.S. passport, Resident Alien

-Please complete the online application and submit it, along with the other items required, by midnight December 3, 2012.
+Please complete the online application and submit it, along with the other items required, by midnight December 13, 2013.
 All items must be entered online including proof of citizenship and transcripts.
 Nothing will be accepted by postal mail.
-Other information may be requested from: Carita Marrow., Relationship Manager, UNCF●Merck Science Initiative, firstname.lastname@example.org.
+Other information may be requested from: Carita Marrow., Relationship Manager, UNCF●Merck Science Initiative, firstname.lastname@example.org, (202) 810-0331.